angular-ui/bootstrap/src/tooltip/docs/readme.md

 - `tooltip-popup-delay`: For how long should the user have to have the mouse over the element before the tooltip shows (in milliseconds)?
 Defaults to 0.
 - `tooltip-trigger`: What should trigger a show of the tooltip?
+- `tooltip-append-to-body`: Should the tooltip be appended to `$body` instead of the parent element?

 The tooltip directives require the `$position` service.